postsharp/Metalama.Samples/examples/notifypropertychanged/README.md

 The <xref:Metalama.Framework.Aspects.InheritableAttribute?text=[Inheritable]> at the top of the class indicates that the aspect should be inherited from the base class to derived classes.
 For further details, see <xref:aspect-inheritance>.

-Let's examine the implementation section of the `BuildAspect` method.
+Let's examine the implementation of the `BuildAspect` method.

 [!metalama-file NotifyPropertyChangedAttribute.cs member="NotifyPropertyChangedAttribute.BuildAspect"]

 The `BuildAspect` method first calls <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> to add the <xref:System.ComponentModel.INotifyPropertyChanged> interface to the target type.
-The `whenExists` parameter is set to `Ignore`, indicating that this call will just be ignored if the target type or a base type already implements the interface.
+The `whenExists` parameter is set to `Ignore`, indicating that this call will just be ignored if the target type or any base type already implements the interface.
 The <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> method requires the interface members to be implemented by the aspect class and to be annotated with the <xref:Metalama.Framework.Aspects.InterfaceMemberAttribute?text=[InterfaceMember]> custom attribute.
 Here, our only member is the `PropertyChanged` event:

 [!metalama-file NotifyPropertyChangedAttribute.cs member="NotifyPropertyChangedAttribute.PropertyChanged"]